xian-network/owned_streamer/README.md

 - **Access**: Public
 - **Returns**: Current owner's address or None if ownership has been renounced
 - **Behavior**: Simple getter for the owner variable

-## Security Features

-1. Owner-only access control for critical functions
-2. Ownership renouncement capability for decentralization
-3. Proper balance management through the currency contract
-4. Stream management through standardized currency contract methods

-## Dependencies

-- Currency Contract: Required for token operations and stream management
-- Contracting Framework: For smart contract deployment and testing

-## Notes

-- All timestamps should be in 'YYYY-MM-DD HH:MM:SS' format
-- Stream rates are calculated in tokens per second
-- Once ownership is renounced, it cannot be reclaimed
-- The contract must have sufficient token balance for streaming operations